Planning

 • Landscape and visual impacts

-• Noise impacts during construction and operation
+• Noise and vibration impacts during construction and operation

 • Transport and traffic impacts during construction, including oversized vehicles